 Audit: There shall be an audit of all the financial records of the MCA by an accountant or auditor at the minimum of every two years.
 The results of the audit shall be reported to the next general meeting of the MCA.

-Section 1 - Elected Officers
+Section 1 - Elected Board

 Elected officers shall be: